-One thing that I’m sure puts many off freelance work is the thought of not making a consistent income month to month.
+One thing that I’m sure puts many off working from home is the thought of not making a consistent income from freelance writing.
 I used to be one of those people!

 Two years ago, I was unemployed, my confidence was at all time low, and I was struggling with depression and anxiety.
 I had two choices; I had the opportunity to undertake work experience in a local retail store (which was unpaid) or I could follow my ambitions and take a leap of faith into becoming a freelance writer.

 Yes, it was a jump into the unknown, but it really wasn’t as scary as I first imagined.